arun786/SpringJdbcTemplateVsNamedParameterJdbcTemplate/README.md

 ### dao layer

-    using jdbcTemplate, the amount of time taken to retrieve count of age and streeid is arounf 2 ms. Total number of records are 500
+    using jdbcTemplate, the amount of time taken to retrieve count of age and streeid is arounf 2 ms. Total number of records are 500, we get the same response for namedparameterjdbctemplate

         package com.arun.dao;